Free Walking Tour Berlin

 The Background:

-After World War II, Germany was divided into four occupied zones with each zone controlled by one of the victorious Allied powers: the United States, the Soviet Union, the United Kingdom, and France.
-Berlin, the capital city, was also divided among the four powers.
-However, ideological differences led to increasing tensions between the Soviet Union and Western powers, ultimately resulting in the Cold War.
+After World War II, Germany was divided into four occupied zones with each zone controlled by one of the victorious Allied powers: the USA, USSR, Great Britain and France.
+Like many other cities, Berlin, the capital of Germany was divided into four zones each controlled by a different power.
+But ideological differences brought the cold war with the super powers of that time starting with the soviet union and other western powers.

 Construction Begins: